BICENTENNIAL TRIBUTE

 Scene 3

-HW(with restraint): Lord Byron? - we are correspondents, d'ye know? - he has oft written to solicit the honour of my acquaintance, though I have long been sentimentally in love - perhaps I shall seize this opportunity to honour him
+HW: What's that now?
+Oh, Lord Byron?
+We are old correspondents - sentimentally in love - don't ye know? (clenches jaw) Why, he has oft written to solicit the honour of my personal acquaintance (cranes neck) - perhaps I shall seize this opportunity to honour him - I am, after all, wearing knee-pants

 v